HEA - Boysenberries

 6.19.1 Industry profile

-New Zealand’s 19 commercial boysenberry growers annually produce around 2,700 tonnes of fruit from vines planted on 206 hectares.
-Boysenberry harvest occurs from mid-December to mid- January.
+New Zealand’s 19 commercial boysenberry growers annually produce around 2,000 tonnes of fruit from vines planted on 165 hectares.
+Boysenberry harvest occurs from mid-December to mid-January.
 Nelson is the main growing region.

 6.19.2 Exports

 Boysenberries are a difficult product to handle fresh so are generally exported as block frozen fruit, individually quick frozen (IQF) berries, puree, or concentrate.
-Total exports were worth $3.6 million in 2022, a 43% decrease from $6.4 million in 2020, and similar to $3.4 million in 2018.
+Total exports of all forms of boysenberries were worth $5.8 million in 2024, representing a 60% increase from $3.6 million in 2022, and almost reaching $6.4 million attained in 2020.

 Market